pupattan/project-utilities/README.md

 # project-utilities
-This repo contains many utility scripts that will help you in your projects
+This repo contains many Python utility scripts that will help you in your projects Most of the scripts are standalone